AlexPlec/CountriesInformationFinder/README.md

 ## Features

--Search for a country by name.
+- Search for a country by name.

--Display results in two formats:
+- Display results in two formats:

--Card View : Each country is displayed as a card with details.
+- Card View : Each country is displayed as a card with details.

--Table View : Results are displayed in a structured table format.
+- Table View : Results are displayed in a structured table format.

--Proper error handling for invalid input or API errors.
+- Proper error handling for invalid input or API errors.

--Responsive design for better user experience.
+- Responsive design for better user experience.

 ## Technologies Used

--HTML : Structure of the application.
+- HTML : Structure of the application.
--CSS : Styling for the UI.
+- CSS : Styling for the UI.
--JavaScript : Fetching data from the REST Countries API using fetch.
+- JavaScript : Fetching data from the REST Countries API using fetch.
--Vue.js : Framework for reactive and dynamic rendering.
+- Vue.js : Framework for reactive and dynamic rendering.

 ## API Used